Readit News logoReadit News

 distrill commented on Apple restricts Pebble from being awesome with iPhones ericmigi.com/blog/apple-r... · Posted by u/griffinli

-josefresco · 6 months ago
+josefresco · a year ago

 I have a very capable smartwatch and it's ridiculously bad how hobbled it is on iOS.
 I'm glad to see this article specifically highlight the issues, and how it's 100% Apple's intention to make non-Apple wearables on iOS terrible.